mojaloop/mifos-core-connector-docs/README.md

-# Mifos Core Connector for Mojaloop Development Docs
+# Mifos Core Connector for Mojaloop Design Findings

 > The term fineract and Mifos are used interchangeably in this documentation to mean the same thing.